 They use microSD cards that have a writing speed of at least 30MB/s.

 5. Where can I find DJI Air 2S or Mavic Air 2 SD Card Slot?

 The SD card slot of Mavic Air 2 is on the right side of the aircraft.

 6. How to format your DJI Air 2S and Mavic Air 2 SD Card?

 There are two ways you can format your Mavic Air 2 sd card.
-One is to format with your computer, the other is to format with the drone: Tap on the 3 dots on the main screen of DJI Fly, then choose ‘Camera‘ in the following screen, can scroll down until you see the “Storage Location‘, you will find the Format button.
+One is to format with your computer, and the other is to format with the drone: Tap on the 3 dots on the main screen of DJI Fly, then choose ‘Camera‘ on the following screen, and can scroll down until you see the “Storage Location‘, you will find the Format button.

 7. What are the V Rating and U Rating of SD cards?

 - U3: MicroSD cards with a U3 rating have a write rate of 30MB/s.

 - V30: A V30 sd card comes with a Min. writing speed of 30MB/s.

 - V60: A V60 card has a Min. write speed of 60MB/s.